Onomasticon of Amenope

-The Onomasticon of Amenope is an ancient Egyptian papyrus from the late 20th Dynasty to 22nd Dynasty.
+The Onomasticon of Amenope is an ancient Egyptian text from the late 20th Dynasty to 22nd Dynasty.
 It is a compilation belonging to a tradition that began in the Middle Kingdom, and which includes the Ramesseum Onomasticon dating from the end of the Twentieth Dynasty of Egypt, no earlier than the reign of Ramesses IX (reigned 1129–1111 BCE).
 Nine copies of the document are known, of which the original Golenischeff copy is the most complete.
 It is an administrative/literary categorization of 610 entities organized hierarchically, rather than a list of words (glossary).
 It is known from ten fragments including versions on papyrus, board, leather, and pottery.

 Discovery

 The first copy of the Onomasticon of Amenope was discovered in 1890 at al-Hibah, Egypt.
 It was subsequently purchased in 1891 in Cairo by the Russian Egyptologist Vladimir Golenishchev.
 It was found in a jar together with the Report of Wenamun and the Tale of Woe.

 A partial copy was found on the back side of the EA10474 papyrus available at the British Museum.
 It was analysed by Herbin.